tidymodels/extratests/tests/testthat/_snaps/survival-tune_race_anova.md

     Evaluation times are only required when dynmanic or integrated metrics are selected as the primary metric (and will be ignored).

----

-    Evaluation times are only required when dynmanic or integrated metrics are selected as the primary metric (and will be ignored).

 # race tuning (anova) survival models with dynamic metrics

     4 evaluation times were specified during tuning; the first (10) will be used.

----

-    No evaluation time was set; a value of 5 was used.

 # race tuning (anova) survival models with mixture of metric types